TOGETHER

 Food insecurity occurs when there is a lack of consistent access to enough food for an active, healthy life.
 This insecurity is often due to financial constraints that families across Canada are facing.
 Greater Vernon area families also experience this insecurity.
 About a third of those who access food banks in Vernon are under the age of 18.

-The Starfish Pack Program provides a knapsack of food each week throughout the school year to school children who experience food insecurity.
+The Starfish Pack Program provides a bag of food each week throughout the school year to elementary school children who experience food insecurity.
 Each pack provides food for two breakfasts, two lunches and two dinners and is supplemented by fresh fruit and vegetables, along with snacks.

 “Eating a balanced, nutritious diet plays a key role in ensuring students come to school ready to learn.
 We want our students to eat well and learn well.
 Thanks to our partnership with Kalamalka Starfish Society, we will continue to provide health learning opportunities to all our students.”